Skip to content

 Big difference.
 Huge difference!

 Tabbouleh salad is an herb salad of finely chopped parsley and mint that includes a touch of tomato and bulgur.
-Tabbouleh salad dressing is a simple, lemony dressing.
+Tabbouleh salad dressing is a simple, lemony dressing, and also makes a frequent appearance on my plate.
 Fattoush is a lettuce and vegetable salad, crunchy and full bodied, with pita chips.
 Fattoush dressing includes pomegranate molasses, sumac, and lemon.

 Fattoush is certainly flexible in its salad components.
 Here is a list of ingredients to use as a guideline.
 Have other favorites, such as bell peppers, cucumbers, or baby lettuces?
 Go for it!

 Cherry or grape tomatoes.
 Why do I specify these?
 They hold together much better than slices of big, juicy summer tomatoes.
 Plus, we make Fattoush year round (you will too!).
-Cherry or grape tomatoes taste sooo much better than roma or other big tomatoes in the off-season.
+Cherry or grape tomatoes taste sooo much better than roma or other big tomatoes from the grocery store in the off-season.

 Red onion.
 Slice it thin.
-Love the flavor, love the color.
+Love the flavor, love the pop of color.
+You can also add green onions for an extra punch!

 Sumac spice in a blue bowl

 Pomegranate Molasses.
 Have you tried this fabulous flavor maker?
 Pomegranate molasses for Fattoush is as important as the pita chips to imparting the unique taste that is Fattoush.
 This syrup is simply reduced pomegranate juice and it is readily available.
-Find pure Lebanese pomegranate molasses here.
+Find pure Lebanese pomegranate molasses in my shop.

-Lemon juice.
-Your road to acidic flavor is here.
+Fresh lemon juice.
+Your road to that very important citrus acidic flavor is here.
 Use fresh!
-From one lemon will do for a big salad.
+One lemon will do for a big salad, using lemon zest will offer extra flavor too.
+Lime juice works well here as an alternative to lemon.

 Spices.
-Sumac spice is a citrus-like flavor, deep red in color, and a Fattoush must-have!
-We also include dried mint to level up the mint flavor that is hallmark Lebanese taste.
-Find both of these spices here.
+Ground sumac spice is a citrus-like flavor, deep red in color, and a Fattoush must-have!
+We also include dried mint to level up the mint flavor that is a hallmark Lebanese taste.
+Find both of these spices, fresh, in my shop.

 Extra Virgin Olive Oil.
-The good stuff will make your Fattoush salad dressing sing!
+The good stuff will make your Fattoush salad dressing sing, pure extra virgin.

 Here is a step-by-step guide to making the very best Lebanese Fattoush salad:

 Step 2.
+Prep the vegetables.
 Clean, dry, and chop or tear the romaine into 1- to 2-inch pieces.
 Slice the cherry tomatoes in half.
 Thinly slice the radishes.
 Cut the red onion in thin slices.
 Finely chop the mint.
+Combine everything in a large bowl.

 Fattoush salad dressing ingredients with a jar of sumac and a spoon in Maureen Abood's hand